Icinga/icinga2/doc/11-cli-commands.md

     <3> =>

 You can use the `--eval` parameter to evaluate a single expression in batch mode.
+Using the `--file` option you can specify a file which should be evaluated.
 The output format for batch mode is JSON.

+The `--syntax-only` option can be used in combination with `--eval` or `--file` to check a script for syntax errors.
+In this mode the script is parsed to identify syntax errors but not evaluated.

 Here's an example that retrieves the command that was used by Icinga to check the `example.localdomain` host: